Azure/bicep-types-az/generated/operationalinsights/microsoft.operationalinsights/2020-10-01/types.md

 * **isTroubleshootEnabled**: bool: Enable or disable troubleshoot for this table.
 * **isTroubleshootingAllowed**: bool (ReadOnly): Specifies if IsTroubleshootingEnabled property can be set for this table.
 * **lastTroubleshootDate**: string (ReadOnly): Last time when troubleshooting was set for this table.
-* **retentionInDays**: int: The data table data retention in days, between 7 and 730.
+* **retentionInDays**: int {minValue: 7, maxValue: 730}: The data table data retention in days, between 7 and 730.
 Setting this property to null will default to the workspace retention.

 ## TrackedResourceTags
 ### Properties